-Every individual employedunder NY labor laws, these employers include those operating mercantile establishments, hotels, factories, and restaurants,shall be givenno less than 30 minutes for the midday food break.
-The midday food period is from 11 a.m. to two hours after noon,employees are allowed a one-hour break between eleven o’clock in the morning and 2 p.m.
+Every individual employed under NY labor laws, these employers include those operating mercantile establishments, hotels, factories, and restaurants, shall be given no less than 30 minutes for the midday food break.
+The midday food period is from 11 a.m. to 2 p.m.; employees are allowed a one-hour break.

 NYS Employee Coverage

-Every employee in anoccupation or establishment is covered by Section 162 of the New York State Labor Law.
-Section 162 of the New York State Labor Law can be reviewed here.
-Literally all classes of workers are safeguarded by the Labor Law, including management staff and white collar workers.
+Every employee in an occupation or establishment is covered by Section 162 of the New York State Labor Law.
+Literally all classes of workers are safeguarded by the Labor Law, including management staff and white-collar workers.

 NYS Shorter Food Periods

-So long as there is no hardship to employees, the Department of Labor will allow a shorter food period of less than a half hour as a matter of course.
-And afood period of no less than twenty minutes will be allowed only in unusual or special cases after research and a special allowance is made.
+So long as there is no hardship to employees, the Department of Labor will allow a shorter food period of less than a half-hour as a matter of course.
+And a food period of no less than 20 minutes will be allowed only in unusual or special cases after research, and a special allowance is made.

 NYS One Employee Shift